AakashRaj20/Backend_assignment/README.md

 ## Overview
 This backend application is built using Node.js, Express.js, PostgreSQL, Sequelize ORM, and is deployed on Render.
 It provides authentication functionality, including user signup, login, and access to a protected endpoint.
 Additionally, the application implements rate limiting to prevent abuse and enhance security.

+### NOTE: The first API request maybe slow as it is hosted on render's free plan but after the first request it will work normally.

 ## Local Setup
 Follow these steps to set up the backend locally: